Jeyamithran/stockscanner/README.md

 Perplexity answers with a strict JSON object (see `TRADINGVIEW_SIGNAL_RESPONSE_SCHEMA`).
 Fields include `signal`, `entry`, `stop`, `target`, `risk_reward`, `confidence`, 3× context bullets, invalidations, and a suggested holding window.
 Every response is cached so the dashboard (or Telegram, etc.) can display it immediately.

 ## 5. Ops notes
-- Bars and signals stay in-memory only, so point this service at Redis/Postgres if you need permanence.
+ - Bars and signals are cached in-memory; when `DATABASE_URL` is set they are also upserted into Postgres (`bars`/`signals`) and served as fallback if the cache is empty.
 - Cooldown + inflight guards prevent duplicate model calls when TradingView fires multiple alerts quickly.
 - Adjust the Pine timeframe and the `TRADINGVIEW_*` env knobs per desk (scalp vs swing) without touching Python code.
 - The rest of the scanner still works (Finnhub/YFinance fallbacks, catalyst scans, etc.), so you can blend the TV signal inside the existing UI or route it to Telegram.